venkatesanrpu/AI-CHEM-Gateway/lesson2.md

  +  Ring Synthesis of Isocoumarins
  +  Notable Examples of Benzopyrylium and Benzopyrone Syntheses

-> 13: Typical Reactivity of the Diazines: Pyridazine, Pyrimidine and Pyrazine
+> Typical Reactivity of the Diazines: Pyridazine, Pyrimidine and Pyrazine

-> 14: The Diazines: Pyridazine, Pyrimidine, and Pyrazine: Reactions and Synthesis
+> The Diazines: Pyridazine, Pyrimidine, and Pyrazine: Reactions and Synthesis
-+  Reactions with Electrophilic Reagents
+1. Reactions with Electrophilic Reagents
  +  Addition at Nitrogen
  +  Substitution at Carbon
-+  Reactions with Oxidising Agents
+2. Reactions with Oxidising Agents
-+  Reactions with Nucleophilic Reagents
+3. Reactions with Nucleophilic Reagents
  +  Nucleophilic Substitution with ‘Hydride’ Transfer
  +  Nucleophilic Substitution with Displacement of Good Leaving Groups
-+  Metallation and Reactions of C-Metallated Diazines
+4. Metallation and Reactions of C-Metallated Diazines
  +  Direct Ring C–H Metallation
  +  Metal–Halogen Exchange
-+  Reactions with Reducing Agents
+5. Reactions with Reducing Agents
-+  Reactions with Radicals
+6. Reactions with Radicals
-+  Electrocyclic Reactions
+7. Electrocyclic Reactions
-+  Diazine N-Oxides
+8. Diazine N-Oxides
-+  Oxy-Diazines
+9. Oxy-Diazines
 +  Structure of Oxy-Diazines
 +  Reactions of Oxy-Diazines
-+ 0 Amino-Diazines
+10. Amino-Diazines
-+ 1 Alkyl-Diazines
+11. Alkyl-Diazines
-+ 2 Quaternary Diazinium Salts
+12. Quaternary Diazinium Salts
-+ 3 Synthesis of Diazines
+13. Synthesis of Diazines
- + 1 Pyridazines
+ + Pyridazines
- + 1 Pyrimidines
+ + Pyrimidines
- + 1 Pyrazines
+ + Pyrazines
- + 1 Notable Syntheses of Diazines
+ + Notable Syntheses of Diazines
-+ 4 Pteridines
+14. Pteridines

-> 15: Typical Reactivity of Pyrroles, Furans and Thiophenes
+> Typical Reactivity of Pyrroles, Furans and Thiophenes

-> 16: Pyrroles: Reactions and Synthesis
+> Pyrroles: Reactions and Synthesis
-+  Reactions with Electrophilic Reagents
+1. Reactions with Electrophilic Reagents
  +  Substitution at Carbon
-+  Reactions with Oxidising Agents
+2. Reactions with Oxidising Agents
-+  Reactions with Nucleophilic Reagents
+3. Reactions with Nucleophilic Reagents
-+  Reactions with Bases
+4. Reactions with Bases
  +  Deprotonation of N-Hydrogen and Reactions of Pyrryl Anions
  +  Lithium, Sodium, Potassium and Magnesium Derivatives
-+  C-Metallation and Reactions of C-Metallated Pyrroles
+5. C-Metallation and Reactions of C-Metallated Pyrroles
  +  Direct Ring C–H Metallation
  +  Metal–Halogen Exchange
-+  Reactions with Radicals
+6. Reactions with Radicals
-+  Reactions with Reducing Agents
+7. Reactions with Reducing Agents
-+  Electrocyclic Reactions (Ground State)
+8. Electrocyclic Reactions (Ground State)
-+  Reactions with Carbenes and Carbenoids
+9. Reactions with Carbenes and Carbenoids
-+ 0 Photochemical Reactions
+10. Photochemical Reactions
-+ 1 Pyrryl-C-X Compounds
+11. Pyrryl-C-X Compounds
-+ 2 Pyrrole Aldehydes and Ketones
+12. Pyrrole Aldehydes and Ketones
-+ 3 Pyrrole Carboxylic Acids
+13. Pyrrole Carboxylic Acids
-+ 4 Pyrrole Carboxylic Acid Esters
+14. Pyrrole Carboxylic Acid Esters
-+ 5 Oxy-and Amino-Pyrroles
+15. Oxy-and Amino-Pyrroles
- + 1 2-Oxy-Pyrroles
+ + 2-Oxy-Pyrroles
- + 1 3-Oxy-Pyrroles
+ + 3-Oxy-Pyrroles
- + 1 Amino-Pyrroles
+ + Amino-Pyrroles
-+ 6 Synthesis of Pyrroles
+15. Synthesis of Pyrroles
- + 1 Ring Synthesis
+ + Ring Synthesis
- + 1 Some Notable Syntheses of Pyrroles
+ + Some Notable Syntheses of Pyrroles

-> 17: Thiophenes: Reactions and Synthesis
+> Thiophenes: Reactions and Synthesis
-+  Reactions with Electrophilic Reagents
+1. Reactions with Electrophilic Reagents
  +  Substitution at Carbon
  +  Addition at Sulfur
-+  Reactions with Oxidising Agents
+2. Reactions with Oxidising Agents
-+  Reactions with Nucleophilic Reagents
+3. Reactions with Nucleophilic Reagents
-+  Metallation and Reactions of C-Metallated Thiophenes
+4. Metallation and Reactions of C-Metallated Thiophenes
  +  Direct Ring C–H Metallation
  +  Metal–Halogen Exchange
-+  Reactions with Radicals
+5. Reactions with Radicals
-+  Reactions with Reducing Agents
+6. Reactions with Reducing Agents
-+  Electrocyclic Reactions (Ground State)
+7. Electrocyclic Reactions (Ground State)
-+  Photochemical Reactions
+8. Photochemical Reactions
-+  Thiophene-C–X Compounds: Thenyl Derivatives
+9. Thiophene-C–X Compounds: Thenyl Derivatives
-+ 0 Thiophene Aldehydes and Ketones, and Carboxylic Acids and Esters
+10. Thiophene Aldehydes and Ketones, and Carboxylic Acids and Esters
-+ 1 Oxy-and Amino-Thiophenes
+11. Oxy-and Amino-Thiophenes
- + 1 Oxy-Thiophenes
+ + Oxy-Thiophenes
- + 1 Amino-Thiophenes
+ + Amino-Thiophenes
-+ 2 Synthesis of Thiophenes
+12. Synthesis of Thiophenes
- + 1 Ring Synthesis
+ + Ring Synthesis
- + 1 Examples of Notable Syntheses of Thiophene Compounds
+ + Examples of Notable Syntheses of Thiophene Compounds

-> 18: Furans: Reactions and Synthesis
+> Furans: Reactions and Synthesis
-+  Reactions with Electrophilic Reagents
+1. Reactions with Electrophilic Reagents
  +  Substitution at Carbon
-+  Reactions with Oxidising Agents
+2. Reactions with Oxidising Agents
-+  Reactions with Nucleophilic Reagents
+3. Reactions with Nucleophilic Reagents
-+  Metallation and Reactions of C-Metallated Furans
+4. Metallation and Reactions of C-Metallated Furans
  +  Direct Ring C–H Metallation
  +  Metal–Halogen Exchange
-+  Reactions with Radicals
+5. Reactions with Radicals
-+  Reactions with Reducing Agents
+6. Reactions with Reducing Agents
-+  Electrocyclic Reactions (Ground State)
+7. Electrocyclic Reactions (Ground State)
-+  Reactions with Carbenes and Carbenoids
+8. Reactions with Carbenes and Carbenoids
-+  Photochemical Reactions
+9. Photochemical Reactions
-+ 0 Furyl-C–X Compounds; Side-Chain Properties
+10. Furyl-C–X Compounds; Side-Chain Properties
-+ 1 Furan Carboxylic Acids and Esters and Aldehydes
+11. Furan Carboxylic Acids and Esters and Aldehydes
-+ 2 Oxy-and Amino-Furans
+12. Oxy-and Amino-Furans
- + 1 Oxy-Furans
+ + Oxy-Furans
- + 1 Amino-Furans
+ + Amino-Furans
-+ 3 Synthesis of Furans
+13.Synthesis of Furans
- + 1 Ring Syntheses
+ + Ring Syntheses
- + 1 Examples of Notable Syntheses of Furans
+ + Examples of Notable Syntheses of Furans

 > 19: Typical Reactivity of Indoles, Benzo[b] thiophenes, Benzo[b]furans, Isoindoles, Benzo[c]thiophenes and Isobenzofurans

 > 20: Indoles: Reactions and Synthesis
-+  Reactions with Electrophilic Reagents
+1. Reactions with Electrophilic Reagents
  +  Substitution at Carbon
-+  Reactions with Oxidising Agents
+2. Reactions with Oxidising Agents
-+  Reactions with Nucleophilic Reagents
+3. Reactions with Nucleophilic Reagents
-+  Reactions with Bases
+4. Reactions with Bases
  +  Deprotonation of N-Hydrogen and Reactions of Indolyl Anions
-+  C-Metallation and Reactions of C-Metallated Indoles
+5. C-Metallation and Reactions of C-Metallated Indoles
  +  Direct Ring C–H Metallation
  +  Metal–Halogen Exchange
-+  Reactions with Radicals
+6. Reactions with Radicals
-+  Reactions with Reducing Agents
+7. Reactions with Reducing Agents
-+  Reactions with Carbenes
+8. Reactions with Carbenes
-+  Electrocyclic and Photochemical Reactions
+9. Electrocyclic and Photochemical Reactions
-+ 0 Alkyl-Indoles
+10. Alkyl-Indoles
-+ 1 Reactions of Indolyl-C–X Compounds
+11. Reactions of Indolyl-C–X Compounds
-+ 2 Indole Carboxylic Acids
+12. Indole Carboxylic Acids
-+ 3 Oxy-Indoles
+13. Oxy-Indoles
- + 2 Oxindole
+ + Oxindole
- + 2 Indoxyl
+ + Indoxyl
- + 2 Isatin
+ + Isatin
- + 2 1-Hydroxyindole
+ + 1-Hydroxyindole
-+ 4 Amino-Indoles
+14. Amino-Indoles
-+ 5 Aza-Indoles
+15. Aza-Indoles
- + 2 Electrophilic Substitution
+ + Electrophilic Substitution
- + 2 Nucleophilic Substitution
+ + Nucleophilic Substitution
-+ 6 Synthesis of Indoles
+16. Synthesis of Indoles
- + 2 Ring Synthesis of Indoles
+ + Ring Synthesis of Indoles
- + 2 Ring Synthesis of Oxindoles
+ + Ring Synthesis of Oxindoles
- + 2 Ring Synthesis of Indoxyls
+ + Ring Synthesis of Indoxyls
- + 2 Ring Synthesis of Isatins
+ + Ring Synthesis of Isatins
- + 2 Synthesis of 1-Hydroxy-Indoles
+ + Synthesis of 1-Hydroxy-Indoles
- + 2 Examples of Notable Indole Syntheses
+ + Examples of Notable Indole Syntheses
- + 2 Synthesis of Aza-Indoles
+ + Synthesis of Aza-Indoles

 > 21: Benzo[b]thiophenes and Benzo[b]furans: Reactions and Synthesis
 +  Reactions with Electrophilic Reagents